byu-magicc/moving_targets/README.md

 ## MovingTargets Service ##

-The plugin contains a ROS service that allows the user to reset the agent at any time, or to tell the agent to stop or move.
+The plugin contains a ROS server that allows the user to reset the agent at any time, or to tell the agent to stop or move.
 The service is defined below.

 ```
 # Service message for moving targets